YOU MUST BE IN TOP PHYSICAL CONDITION

-While participants of all ages from 12-75 have achieved Tusker’s trek to Everest Base Camp, it demands that you are in top physical form.
-The terrain is rugged and steep, requiring a total ascent from 9,300 to 18,519 feet and you will traverse exposed areas.
-Hiking up to 8 hours daily includes substantial altitude gains and losses, with extreme weather adding to the challenge.
+This is a tough and very challenging trek.
+While participants of all ages have joined Tusker’s trek to Everest Base Camp, but it demands that you are in top physical form.
+The terrain is rugged and steep requiring a total ascent from 9,300 to 18,519 feet where you will traverse exposed areas.
+Hiking up to 8 hours daily includes substantial daily altitude gains and losses, with extreme weather adding to the challenge.
 Optimal physical condition and past comparable hiking experience are critical.

 Every night along the trail in the Khumbu Valley you stay in comfortable family-run lodges that we have been staying at for many years.
 While the lodges are unpretentious, they provide you with all you need – a bed, a cozy place to rest after a hard day on the trail, and the occasional shower.